 Craft Corner… so my cr#f$ don’t take up the entire apartment!

-Posted by dampcityknits under WIP (Work in Progress), dyeing, knitting, recycling yarn, spinning | Tags: craft organization, february lady sweater, hand dyed yarn, hand-dyed roving, hand-spun yarn, knitting, recycled yarn |[3] Comments
+Posted by Emily Wessel under dyeing, knitting, recycling yarn, spinning, WIP (Work in Progress) | Tags: craft organization, february lady sweater, hand dyed yarn, hand-dyed roving, hand-spun yarn, knitting, recycled yarn |[3] Comments

 So the apartment now has colour, and I have the most amazing space I’ve ever had in which to adore fibre of all kinds: my craft corner!!
 OK, it’s more like an alcove, … and lets face it, it basically takes up the entire dining room… but I am overjoyed, to say the least.